 For example, consider the figure to the left.
 If I were to ask you what the subject of that image is, you would surely respond saying it is a Dalmatian.
-In reality, the image is simply a bunch of variously-sized blobs arranged in the shape of a Dalmatian.
+In reality, the image is simply an arrangement of variously-size blobs in the shape of a Dalmatian.

 There is a difference!

 Our brains naturally (attempt to) provide order to the stimuli we perceive.
 In this case, the fact that those black blobs meld together create a Dalmatian seems like the most obvious thing in the world.
-That is the core of Gestalt Psychology: the individual parts (blobs) make up a whole (Dalmatian), and our brains are designed to interpret the whole much easier than the parts.
+That is the core of Gestalt Psychology: the individual parts (blobs) make up a whole (Dalmatian), and our brains interpret the whole more easily than the parts.

 This natural inclination has an enormous impact on how humans perceive the world.
 With so much information constantly bombarding our visual field, Gestalt Psychology helps describe a significant mechanism for making sense of it all.
 Gestalt principles are therefore very important to understand when studying how users interact with the products around them.

-There are six main Gestalt principles generally accepted among Psychologists.
-These principles are described in the remainder of this article.
+There are six main Gestalt principles generally accepted among Psychologists:

 Gestalt Principle #1: Similarity